dgaydukov/cert-aws/sa/files/sa.md

 Use `MixedInstancesPolicy` of ASG.
 But remove spot from launch template.
 If you try to use both you would get error:
 `Incompatible launch template: You cannot use a launch template that is set to request Spot Instances (InstanceMarketOptions) when you configure an Auto Scaling group with a mixed instances policy.
 Add a different launch template to the group and try again.`
 Take a look at `sa/cloudformation/asg-on-demand-spot.yml` for exact template how to use asg + launch template to have both on-demand & spot instances.
-`UpdatePolicy` - attribute in cf to update asg in case launchConfig/launchTemplate changed.
+`UpdatePolicy` - attribute in CF to update asg in case launchConfig/launchTemplate changed.
 By default if you change template/config only newly created instance would use latest version, currently running ec2 won't be replaced.
 But you can use this policy to gradually replace all currently running ec2.
 There are 3 policies to replace running ec2 in case of config/template update:
 * AutoScalingReplacingUpdate - create new asg with instances built from new template, and after creation finished, remove old one (during creation process you basically have 2 asg).
 If you set `WillReplace: true`, add `CreationPolicy`.
-If nwe asg can't be created for some reason using this policy, it will be removed and you will use current asg (with old version instances).
+If new asg can't be created for some reason using this policy, it will be removed and you will use current asg (with old version instances).
 ```
 UpdatePolicy:
   AutoScalingReplacingUpdate:
     WillReplace: true
 ```
-* AutoScalingRollingUpdate - update instances in current asg, you can specify do you update one-by-one or by batches
+* AutoScalingRollingUpdate - update instances in current asg, you can specify to update one-by-one or by batches
 * AutoScalingScheduledAction - applied when asg has scheduled action fired.
 If you use it, then when scheduled action fired, MinSize/MaxSize/DesiredCapacity would be taken from asg not from scheduled action.
 ```
 UpdatePolicy: